-Important Note- This method is applicable for Windows 2012 R2 and Windows 2019 servers too.
+Important Note- This method is also applicable for Windows 2012 R2 and Windows 2019 servers.
 You can use the same settings to change the date format in the latest Windows servers.

 Change Date Format to dd-mm-yyyy From mm-dd-yyyy

 Note: We can change the date and time format from the settings app.
-But this place is useful in selecting the formats listed by Microsoft.
+But this place helps select the formats listed by Microsoft.

 In Windows 10